Skip to content

 class StoragePlugin(ABC):

-"""Plugin interface for storage backends.
+"""Plugin interface for object storage backends.

 """

-name: str # e.g., "s3", "gcs", "azure", "minio"
+name: str # e.g., "minio", "gcs", "azure"

 version: str # Plugin version (semver)